CGoldstraw/ECM1400/README.md

 - Copy the repository to a folder.
 - Generate a [newsapi.org](https://newsapi.org/) key from [here](https://newsapi.org/register).
 - Fill the `news_API_key` field in `config.json` with your API key.
-- Navigate to the `src` folder in Command Prompt.
+- Navigate to the repository folder in Command Prompt.
 - Run `pip install -r requirements.txt` for first-time use.
 - Run `python main.py`.
 - Open a web browser and navigate to [127.0.0.1:5000/](http://127.0.0.1:5000/)